kubernetes/website/v1.1/docs/user-guide/connecting-to-applications-port-forward.md

 ---
 title: "Connecting to applications: kubectl port-forward"
-section: support
 ---
 kubectl port-forward forwards connections to a local port to a port on a pod.
-Its man page is available [here](kubectl/kubectl_port-forward.html).
+Its man page is available [here](kubectl/kubectl_port-forward).
 Compared to [kubectl proxy](accessing-the-cluster.html#using-kubectl-proxy), `kubectl port-forward` is more generic as it can forward TCP traffic while `kubectl proxy` can only forward HTTP traffic.
 This guide demonstrates how to use `kubectl port-forward` to connect to a Redis database, which may be useful for database debugging.

 ## Creating a Redis master

 {% highlight console %}
-{% raw %}
 $ kubectl create examples/redis/redis-master.yaml
 pods/redis-master
-{% endraw %}
 {% endhighlight %}

 wait until the Redis master pod is Running and Ready,

 {% highlight console %}
-{% raw %}
 $ kubectl get pods
 NAME           READY     STATUS    RESTARTS   AGE redis-master   2/2       Running   0          41s
-{% endraw %}
 {% endhighlight %}